peterneave/devproxy/README.md

 ⬇️ Download [PowerPoint](https://neave.dev/devproxy/devproxy.pptx) and [PDF](https://neave.dev/devproxy/devproxy.pdf)

+## Story

+September 2025 CloudFlare outage on their Cloudflare Dashboard due to repeated calls to their own API - the cause was a useEffect without a dependency.

 ## What is Dev Proxy?

 Dev Proxy is an API simulator that helps you effortlessly test your app beyond the happy path.